 Manz has over 40 years of experience developing CIGS technology together with its exclusive research partner, the Center for Solar Energy and Hydrogen Research at Baden-Württemberg (ZSW).
-The establishment of a R&D joint venture with Shenhua and Shanghai electric at the beginning of 2017 means a sustainable growth momentum for the development of the CIGS technology.
+The establishment of the R&D joint venture "NICE PV Research Ltd." with Shenhua and Shanghai electric at the beginning of 2017 means a sustainable growth momentum for the development of the CIGS technology.

 Manz CIGSfab advantages at a glance:

 CIGS development already has over 40 years of history in Baden-Württemberg.
 After the first pilot production of a CIGS module in 1975 at the Institute for Physical Electronics (IPE) at the University of Stuttgart, the founding of ZSW in 1988, the first pilot system for CIGS modules at Würth Solar in 2000, and the start of mass production in 2006, Manz has opened a broad mass market for CIGS technology since 2010.

 - Lowest cost per watt